shaisachs/the-recipe/README.md

 It is true, indeed undeniable, that Grandma's recipe is just another copy from the back-of-the-package.
 I'd struggle to imagine a more pedestrian, uninspired origin story for the cookies I remember from that long-ago time.

 So what then is there to say about them?
-They are as real to me as they are to you, I'm sure.
+They are as real to me as they are to Augusta.
 Neither one of us remember them as uninspired, I think that's fair to say.
-How are we to make sense of this puzzle?
+How are we to make sense of this riddle?

 All manner of possibilities present themselves.
 Perhaps this recipe is not the one Grandma used?
 It's the one we found, but perhaps that's just an awkward coincidence.
 There is no way to be sure, but at heart I think it unlikely; the recipe you found, uninteresting though it might be, must certainly be the one she used.
-Pack-rat that she was, would she have let a thing like that slip out of her hands?
-Doubtful.
+Pack-rat that she was, she would not have let a thing like that slip out of her hands.

 Or relatedly - perhaps she began with this recipe, but slowly amended it over the years, adding this ingredient and that spice, never bothering to write down these minor tweaks and twists?
 Again, I couldn't say with any certainty, but I must ask myself - is it likely?
 Neither Grandma nor Grandpa was the type to leave something unwritten.
-Especially not a much-ballyhooed recipe.

-Most sentimentally - perhaps we should conclude that after all you were right.
-It's not the recipe at all, but the skills of the chef who prepares it, which matters most in the final product?
+Most sentimentally - perhaps we should conclude that after all, Augusta was right.
+It's not the recipe at all, but the skill of the chef who prepares it, which matters most in the final product?
 To put it another way, that perhaps what we remember is not so much the recipe, not even the cookies themselves, but perhaps something very essentially...
 Grandma-ish.
 If you were so inclined you might say that her cookies contained a piece of her soul, her heart.
-Or to draw the whole line of reasoning to its cliched conclusion: the secret ingredient was love.
+Or to draw the whole line of reasoning to its clichéd conclusion: the secret ingredient was love.
 It all sounds very sweet, and in a way it is.
-But consider how horrible it is at the same time: if the secret ingredient was Grandma's love then what are the hopes for reviving this confection, this particular slice of my memory and yours?
+But consider how horrible it is at the same time: if the secret ingredient was Grandma's love then what are the hopes for reviving this confection, this particular slice of memory?
 Is it, in fact, gone forever?

-I'll leave you to sort that out.
-I'm going to give this recipe a try; some day you should drop by and see how it came out.
+I'll leave you, or I should say Augusta, to sort that out.
+I'm going to give this recipe a try; some day the two of you should drop by and see how it came out.

 Yours with a sink full of dirty dishes,